ColasNahaboo/advent-of-code-my-solutions/go/2025/days/d10/README.md

 - First find a solution, get the sum `s` of all variables (here `s = a+b+c+d+e+f`)
 - then add the constraint `a+b+c+d+e < s`
 - re-try as long as we find solutions
-- Our result is the las valid `s found`
+- Our result is the last valid `s found`